SAMQ-debug/perspective-aware-vision-inspector-/README.md

 This project is a classical Computer Vision system built around a practical question:

-> Can a planar visual object be located inside a perspective-distorted scene, while also exposing the low-level image features used to make that decision?

-Instead of implementing unrelated algorithms independently, the project uses them as stages of one inspection pipeline:

 **scene → smoothing → gradients → edges → geometric features → local feature matching → RANSAC homography → rectification**

 The implementation is command-line based and produces inspectable intermediate results.